shrinerb/shrine/doc/carrierwave.md

+---
-# Shrine for CarrierWave Users
+title: Shrine for CarrierWave Users
+---

 This guide is aimed at helping CarrierWave users transition to Shrine, and it consists of three parts: